togiberlin/ui_ux_handbook/ch2_the_designer_journey/README.md

 Type 1: You have a degree in UX Design from an acceditted university.

+Talk about some of the best art school in the world, such as Hongik University, Art Center,  Pratt Art School, California College of the Arts (CCA).
+There is a whole process to becoming a designer.
+For example the portfolio to get into art school.

 Type 2: You come from a more diverse background, work different odd jobs and also had meaningful career moves unrelated to UX Design.
 College wasn't seen as an option after High School, and instead had a financially fulfilling career in the trades, now looking to transition into a more concrete UX Design Role.

 Type 3: Still in High School, interested in various topics but looking to select something in design that is competitive and financially fulfilling.
 Either State or Private Art Colleges is an option, but unsure about scholorships as well UX Design.